VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 of opening and closing parentheses, you can write one underscore character.
 _().<metod>(...) equivalent to:  __.<metod>(...)
-If <selector> defines an HTMLCollection object, then all methods marked with (*) set up event handlers for array-like list (collection) of HTML elements.
+If <selector> defines an HTMLCollection object, then all methods marked with (*) are applied for array-like list (collection) of HTML elements.

 <method> :: = "attribute"|"change"|"checked"|"class"|"click"|"content"|"create"|display"|
 "keydown"|"keyup"|"load"|"modal"|"position"|"reload"|"resize"|"scroll"|"selected"|"send"|"style"|"value"